tyson-swetnam/new-website/docs/blog/posts/2024-10-14-year-in-review.md

 # A year (plus a couple of months) in review

-In the last twelve months I have travelled more miles than ever before in my life.
-In part because of post-COVID travel reauthorizations the desire to meet in-person again is stronger than ever, and the growth of my professional network during COVID.
-The near universal need for shared cyberinfrastructure and growth of team science over the last four years has led to new funded research projects for me through CyVerse and ICDI.
+In the last twelve months I travelled more than any other year in my life.
+In parts, post-COVID travel reauthorization and the desire to meet in-person again, and the growth of my professional network during COVID, led to multiple invitations.
+The near universal need for shared cyberinfrastructure and growth of team science over the last four years led to new funded research projects for me through CyVerse and ICDI.

-Below, I summarized these trips and other professional meetings as they relate to the direction my team will be working over the next few years around AI, digital twins, and open science.
+Below, I summarize these trips and other professional meetings as they relate to AI, digital twins, and open science.

 # Late 2023

-Let me indulge by covering the last few months of 2023 as they relate to current events of this last year.
+Let me indulge by covering my travel during the last few months of 2023,

 ## 08/31 - 09/03 AGIC, Prescott, Arizona